dehowell/archived-howellio-site/docs/pages/start.md

   <figcaption>This was a very good cold-brew, courtesy of Brio Coffeeworks</figcaption>
 </figure>

-Thank you for visiting.
+Thank you for visiting!

+I'm a software architect with more than decade of experience engineering and operating reliable distributed systems, in applications domains spanning content management, analytics, and programmatic advertising.
+I've led teams through the stabilization of fragile legacy systems, the development of innovative new products, and everything in between.

+I came to software from experimental nuclear physics, after realizing that I was drawn more to writing code than reading physics papers.
+The fundamental nature of reality is neat and all, but there's at least a lifetime of fascination in the dynamics of software-enabled organizations.

-I'm a software architect and normie suburb dad with an ambitious reading list.
-My background is in experimental nuclear physics and having interests too diverse to tolerate finishing a PhD; instead, I've found software a more congenial home for a curious generalist.
-My current operating theory is that the future of software development is as much queuing theory and business ethnography as it is computer science.
+My current operating theory is that the future of software has as much to do with queuing theory, the archeology of corporate politics, and business ethnography as it does computer science.

+Software is a messy, interdisciplinary art.
+I aim to find joy in the chaos and help others thrive in its practice.

 ## Favorite Articles